Symerizer/fse-rentable-aircrafts/README.md

 Why?
 ---
-Because doing 4 clicks to see if a plane is rentable is tedious and I'm lazy.
+Because doing 4 clicks to see if a plane is rentable is tedious, and I'm lazy.

 Limits
 ---